fish546-2018/grace-Cbairdi-transcriptome/README.md

 ## Repository structure and Contents
 [data]
-- raw data from NWGC sequencing facility
+- data from the _C. bairdi_ pooled RNA sample that was library-prepped and sequenced at the NWGC

 [analyses]
 - output files from R and Jupyter